Can ChatGPT Build a Gambit Repertoire? A Complete Guide

 A) Explaining Gambit Concepts

-Historical context (e.g., how the King’s Gambit was played by Morphy and Fischer)
+- Historical perspective (e.g., how the King’s Gambit was covered by Morphy and Fischer)

-Typical middlegame plans (e.g., attacking f7 in the Evans Gambit)
+- Standard middlegame ideas (attacking f7 in the Evans Gambit)

 B) Listing Strong Gambit Options

-While it won’t calculate like an engine, it can:
+It won’t calculate like an engine, but it will be able to:

 D) Recommending Learning Resources